20 Staple Pantry Items for Making Cheap Meals

 15. Frozen Vegetables

-Oftentimes you’ll find that frozen vegetables come cheaper than the fresh ones, and they last much longer too!
-Frozen vegetables work great as a side dish, but they can also be used to make vegetable beef soup or a delicious pot pie.
+Sometimes, you’ll find that frozen vegetables come cheaper than fresh ones and last much longer, too!
+Frozen vegetables like corn, green beans, broccoli, and cauliflower work great as a side dish but can also be used to make vegetable beef soup or a delicious pot pie.
 Don’t forget you can dehydrate frozen vegetables, no washing, peeling, or chopping.
 How to Dehydrate Frozen Vegetables

 16. Onions

-Onions are not only inexpensive, but they can also responsible for adding plenty of flavor to all sorts of different dishes.
+Onions are not only inexpensive but they can also be used to add plenty of flavor to all sorts of different dishes.
 They taste great in soups, salads, skillets, or on top of burgers and sandwiches.
 I typically pick up ten bags of frozen chopped onions if they are on sale.
-I can use part or all of the bag I open.
+I can use part or all of each bag I open.
 Onions: Everything You Need To Know

 17. Potatoes